 When the lease liability is remeasured, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in the income statements if the carrying amount of the right-of-use asset has been reduced to zero.

 (b) As a lessor

-The Group recognises lease payments received under operating leases as income on a straight-line basis over the lease term as part of "other income".
+The Group and the Company recognise lease payments received under operating leases as income on a straight-line basis over the lease term as part of "other income".

 (f) Intangible assets